Halcyoninae/Halcyon_v2/README.txt

 are bundled with it.

 This program's source code is
-provided under: Standard GPL2.0
+provided under:
-(WITHOUT CLASSPATH EXCEPTION)
+"Standard Halcyoninae Protective
+License"

 However, if you are to distribute any pre-built binaries of any